Adam And Eve

 *Most religious scholars think Adam would have told Eve about the Tree of Good and Evil.

 The idea of Original Sin thus passed down to all men and women, has lost favor to some extent.
+This viewpoint surfaced during the later Christian era.

-“The truth dramatized there is this: Human nature, made to go God’s way, has an inveterate tendency to listen to the temptation to go its own way, and this rebellious way must have an evil end— …For there are laws as old as creation which we are meant to obey; and as sure as creation, if we disobey them, we shall be in trouble.”*
+“The truth dramatized there is this: Human nature, made to go God’s way, has an inveterate tendency to listen to the temptation to go its own way, and this rebellious way must have an evil end— …For there are laws as old as creation which we are meant to obey; and as sure as creation, if we disobey them, we shall be in trouble.”* Foundational principles seem to be in place, long before Adam and Eve.

 *Interpreter’s Bible, 1952, commentary on Genesis 3.1-8, p.
 503.

 Satan indicates that God withholds bounty and that He is selfish, possessive, and unreasonable to deny Eve such fruit.
 ‘And in that God is possessive so also shall you be: reach out and possess it, and you too will be like God’, he poses, though he does not use those words.
-The reasoning is faulty, for God created the garden and gave Adam and Eve their very being.
+The reasoning is faulty, for God created the Garden and gave Adam and Eve their very being.
 Possessing or possessiveness does not describe the spirit that creates and then shares.
 As the spirit wanes, the new Self becomes more powerful, much as we can observe within ourselves.

 Now we discover the nature of Satan’s fallen soul.
 The shell Satan has built around himself is full of explanations and connivance, and now the same is proffered to Eve.
-Satan may believe he also has been denied, and we will discover this fallen mind when Eve and Adam explain why they ate.
+Satan may believe he also has been denied, and we will discover the reflection of this fallen mind when Eve and Adam explain why they ate.
 Much like Satan, each will tell a half-truth.
 Neither takes responsibility, as Adam and Eve attempt to cover their wrong-thinking and wrong-doing.

 Proverbs chapter three offers insight into dealing with this Self.
 Notice how connected are scriptures 5-13 to the allegory of Adam and Eve.
 The rest of chapter three conveys a similar personal and cognitive (knowing) relationship with God.
 These values reflect standards of character, actions, and understanding.
 Verses 14-22 expound on wisdom, and where each person should sit (23-26), and behave toward others (27-32), ending with, “But His secret is with the righteous.”
+These scriptures should be reviewed by all students of the Way.

 5 Trust (=confide) in the Lord with all thine heart; And lean not unto thine own understanding (=discernment).*